jundalisay/sp/content/en/research/berkeley/knowledge/part-108.md

 ---
-title: "Benham, William"
+title: "Time Space Motion"
 weight: 7
-description: "William G. Benham was an American palmist published in 1900."
+description: "The best Key for the Analogy, or natural Science, will be easily acknowledged to be a certain celebrated Treatise of Mechanics"
-image: "/covers/reading.png"
+image: "/covers/know.jpg"
 contributors: ['Berkeley']
 ---

 108. Those Men who frame general Rules from the Phænomena, and afterwards derive the Phænomena from those Rules, seem to consider Signs rather than Causes.
 A Man may well understand natural Signs without knowing their Analogy, or being able to say by what Rule a Thing is so or so.

 And as it is very possible to write improperly, through too strict an Observance of general Grammar-Rules: So in arguing from general Rules of Nature, it is not impossible we may extend the Analogy too far, and by that means run into Mistakes.

 109. As in reading other Books, a wise Man will choose to fix his Thoughts on the Sense